LGBTQ people and Islam: Minor penalty

 In Algeria, Bangladesh, Chad, Morocco, Aceh, Maldives, Oman, Pakistan, Qatar, Syria, and Tunisia, it is illegal, and penalties may be imposed.
 In Kuwait, Sierra Leone, Turkmenistan, Uzbekistan, homosexual acts between males are illegal, but homosexual relations between females are legal.

 Legalization

 Istanbul LGBT Pride parade in 2013, Taksim Square, Istanbul, Turkey.

 Gay Pride ride 2016 in Tirana, Albania.

-Same-sex sexual intercourse is legal in Albania, Azerbaijan, Bahrain, Bosnia and Herzegovina, Côte d'Ivoire, Djibouti, Guinea-Bissau, Jordan, Kazakhstan, Kosovo, Kyrgyzstan, Niger, Tajikistan, Turkey, West Bank (State of Palestine), Indonesia (de jure; except Aceh), and in Northern Cyprus.
+Same-sex sexual intercourse is legal in Albania, Azerbaijan, Bahrain, Bosnia and Herzegovina, Côte d'Ivoire, Djibouti, Guinea-Bissau, Jordan, Kazakhstan, Kosovo, Kyrgyzstan, Tajikistan, Turkey, the West Bank (State of Palestine), Indonesia (de jure; except Aceh), and in Northern Cyprus.
 In Albania and Turkey, there have been discussions about legalizing same-sex marriage.
+However, while it is legal in these countries, censorship laws exist in most of them.

 In Lebanon, courts have ruled that the country's penal code must not be used to target homosexuals, but the law has yet to be changed by parliament.

 Discrimination protections

 Under the UN administration, Kosovo became the first Muslim-majority country to enact anti-discriminatory protections based on sexual identity.
 In 2009, similar protections were introduced in Bosnia and Herzegovina.
 The next year, a law adopted by Albania prohibited discrimination for sexual orientation and gender identity.

 Since early 2000s, thanks to the EU accession bid, LGBTQ+ rights reforms were brought into consideration in Turkey.
 In 2013, in the course of the legislative efforts for a constitutional amendment, the main opposition CHP proposed a draft to provide employment protections, which was subsequently approved by all major parties in the Turkish Parliament, including the ruling AKP.
 It, however, was never enacted following conflict in other clauses, and the subsequent democratic backsliding of Turkey shut the door to further improvements.
 Even though legal protections are absent, the local governments held by the Kemalist opposition are signatories to a variety of international agreements, and they pledge to indiscriminate in employment.
 Some municipalities even have dedicated bodies to ensure equity for LGBTQ+ individuals.

 In 2014, the Turkish Republic of Northern Cyprus, albeit a non-recognized entity, made history by introducing employment protections based on sexual identity, in addition to gender, on the Penal Law.